 The SITR scheme allows qualifying individuals not only to invest in, and receive returns on, a qualifying high impact social project, but also provides that certain tax relief may be claimed by those individuals on or in respect of their investment (such as deduction of 30% of qualifying investment costs from that investor’s income tax liability or deferring a capital gains tax liability on a gain re-invested into a SITR qualifying investment.

-As part of the EU Social Innovation Competition process, MRI’s CEO and Project Manager attended a mentoring academy in Berlin in July 2016 where they worked with experts in social innovation to refine their ideas, develop their business plan and, amongst other things, understand how to be more effective in securing media coverage and increasing the profile of the project.
+As part of the EU Social Innovation Competition process, Micro Rainbow’s CEO and Project Manager attended a mentoring academy in Berlin in July 2016 where they worked with experts in social innovation to refine their ideas, develop their business plan and, amongst other things, understand how to be more effective in securing media coverage and increasing the profile of the project.

 Being shortlisted for the Competition out of 1095 entries gave us the confidence that our idea did not just sound good to us, but that it was also valued by experts in social entrepreneurship.
 The competition provided us not only with free coaching, information and advice but also with the encouragement of peer social innovators who wanted us to succeed.